 A lack of quality sleep affects up to 4 in 10 Australian adults.
-Like The Ashes or sausage sizzles, getting a good night's sleep has become a national obsession.
+Like cricket or sausage sizzles, getting a good night's sleep has become a national obsession.

-To mark Sleep Awareness Week (August 5-11), here are 6 evidence-based ways to improve the duration and quality of your slumber.
+Here are 6 evidence-based ways to improve the duration and quality of your slumber.
+You're welcome.

 6 tips for good sleep

 According to a systematic review by the University of Texas at Austin, bathing 1-2 hours before bedtime in water that's 40-42°C in temperature can significantly improve your sleep.
 It also speeds-up, by an average of 10 minutes, how long it can take to fall asleep.

 Exercise more (teenagers, in particular)

 In a study of more than 400 teens, for every extra hour of moderate-to-vigorous daytime physical activity participants did, they fell asleep 18 minutes earlier than usual.
 They also slept 10 minutes longer, according to the journal Scientific Reports.

 Not always 'harmless', snoring — when accompanied by tiredness during the day — could be a sign of obstructive sleep apnoea.
 It can be treated, which will lead to a better night's shut-eye (both for you and your partner, if you have one).
 See your doctor if you suspect you have sleep apnoea.

 If you can't fall asleep within 20 to 30 minutes of going to bed, you should get up.
 Go to another dimly-lit room and sit quietly.
 Try not to use a screen, eat, drink or do household chores, and go back to bed when you feel sleepy.
 This helps your mind link bed with sleep, rather than with frustration.